 We finally arrive on Linscott Road and Ron points out a Junkins graveyard.
 Beyond that are two large cellar holes on the Westerly side of the road.
 They are made with large cut stones though time has rearranged them into a lazy composition of disrepair.
 The road has many new homes, attractive to the modern eye and well cared for.
 The contrast between the old cellar holes and new homes is somewhat irreconcilable.
 We continue walking through this old town lane lined on both sides by still sturdy stone walls.
 We notice some plants in the ditches and take a moment to identify them.
 I pick up a few recently fallen hickory nuts and Ron recalls his grandmother preparing them as a topping for oatmeal.
 He cuts one open.
 The shell seems impossible but eventually he cuts his way to the meat.
 He tells me his grandmother cured them by putting them on newspapers on the attic floor and suggests I do the same.
 Once they dry the shells will fall away, he says.
 I put some in my pocket for later.

-We make it back to the parking lot on Kingsbury Lane.
+We make it back to the parking lot on Kingsbury Lane which has new painting as you can see if you click here.
 Though draining it has been a beautiful day for a walk in the woods, my favorite thing to do.
 After each walk with Ron, I return home with a completely new perspective on the Mount Agamenticus area.
 Always inspired to find out more, I extend the trips by combing through the old maps and plans for the Outer and Stated Commons, seeing who lived where we had travelled, looking for more hints to interpret the past.

 Mount Agamenticus in York, Maine, is rich in history.
 Not only does it serve as a landmark for mariners past and present but it was once inhabited by York’s early residents.
 The forefathers of the Town decided to sell parcels of this area to York residents who were over twenty one years of age and willing to pay the cost of administration.
 The dividing and selling was documented in a book titled the Book of Proprietors that is currently kept at the York Town Hall.